 - In Cosmic Christmas, Satan assumes his angelic (Lucifer) form in an attempt to fool Archangel Gabriel into thinking he never rebelled and the whole uprising was just a test by him and God to test Gabriel's faith.
 It's implied only he can do this, as a previous demon Gabriel encounters who pretends to be trying to return to the angels remains in a demonic form.

 - Good Omens.
-Crowley notes that there's "not that much difference" in appearance between angels and demons, except the demons are better groomed.
+The narration notes that there's "not that much difference" in appearance between angels and demons, except the demons are better groomed.
 One of the running themes of the book is that angels and demons are Not So Different.

-- The Silmarillion: Sauron's "angelic" guise as Annatar belied his demonic nature and enabled him to manipulate the Elves and Numenoreans.
-However he ends up with Shapeshifter Mode Lock due to being caught in the destruction of Numenor, meaning he is unable to return to his fair form after that.
+- The Silmarillion: Sauron's "angelic" guise as Annatar, Lord of Gifts, belied his demonic nature and enabled him to manipulate the Elves and Númenoreans.
+However, he ends up with Shapeshifter Mode Lock due to being caught in the destruction of Númenor, meaning he is unable to return to his fair form after that.